Would you spend more than $7,500 to buy a coffee maker? Or $435 on a hammer? Or $600 on a toilet seat?

 With Templafy’s Builder feature, employees at all levels can easily create complex contracts that follow the latest regulations.
 Compliance managers can also create legally compliant text elements which employees can insert into documents with just a click.
 With Templafy, compliance managers can trust that all employees have the tools they need to create compliant documents.

-Watch this short video to see how Templafy’s Builder feature works:
+Watch this short video to see how Templafy’s Dynamics feature works:

 Easy to roll-out updates and changes